Mary Rita Batesole

 Phil and his wife Amy have owned a home on Round Pond since 2009 but have been staying in the area for decades visitng Amy's childhood family vacation home in nearby Plymouth.
 Originally focused on winter activities, the beautiful summers on the lake have become the favorite escape of Amy, Phil and their two college-age children.
 That escape was interrupted by Tropical Storm Irene and Phil quickly realized both how resilient and fragile the Lake's ecology is and how thoughtful stewardship is needed to protect this beautiful asset.
 Phil works at an investment firm in Boston and the family makes the trek north every weekend they can.

 Barb has been visiting the family cottage in Archibald Cove on Lake Rescue since 1960, which she and her husband purchased and lovingly renovated in 2004.
 Barb resides in Stonington, Connecticut and is a social psychologist employed at the University of Rhode Island.
-She and her husband have two grown daughters, and a perfect little grandson, Beau.
+Barb has two grown daughters, and a perfect little grandson, Beau.
 Barb loves the outdoors, is an avid skier, and loves to be on the lake year-round.
 She is committed to preserving the health, serene beauty, and unique history of our lakes.
 Barb has served on the LRA board since 2011.

 Bill purchased Don Ellison's house in 1986 as a base to ski in the winter, garden spring, summer and fall, and recreate on the Lake during those hot summer months when Boston is unbearable.
 He is finishing a medical career in Winchester, Massachusetts, and is now spending almost 1/2 time in Vermont.
 He has been a part of the Lake Rescue Association since he learned of its commitment to the Lake area environment.